RDFLib/rdflib-hdt/docs/source/hdtstore.rst

 ---------------

 The primary way of using ``rdflib-hdt`` is the :py:class:`rdflib_hdt.HDTStore` class.
-Upon creation, it search for an index file in the same dicrectory than the HDT file you wish to load.
+Upon creation, it searches for an index file in the same directory than the HDT file you wish to load.
 For example, if you load a file */home/awesome-user/test.hdt*, :py:class:`rdflib_hdt.HDTDocument` will look for the index file
 */home/awesome-user/test.hdt.index.v1-1*.